finbourne/lusid-sdk-python/sdk/docs/FundsApi.md

 # **get_fund**
 > Fund get_fund(scope, code, effective_at=effective_at, as_at=as_at, property_keys=property_keys)

-[EXPERIMENTAL] GetFund: Get a Fund.
+[EARLY ACCESS] GetFund: Get a Fund.

 Retrieve the definition of a particular Fund.